Horizontal Path Lifting for General Connections: Introduction and Preliminaries

+If the model fiber $F$ is parallelizable, then the situation is simplified substantially.
+In this case $T(E_U) \iso (U \times E_p) \times \R^{n+k}$, and the Wong angles along $E_p$ can be compared unambiguously for any fixed choice of positive-definite inner product on $\R^{n+k}$.
+Note that all vector spaces and Lie groups are parallelizable.

-Now recall that linear connections satisfy $\H_{av} = a_*\H_v$ and that $a_*$ is a motion of $T_vTM$, so therefore preserves the principal angles along the line through 0 in $T_p M$ determined by $v$ \cite{W,BN}.
-Hence the $\theta_i$ are constant along each fiber of $T_p M$ so there is an absolute minimum value among them, say $\theta_m > 0$, and this is uniform along the fiber $T_p M$.
+Now recall that linear connections satisfy $\H_{av} = a_*\H_v$ and that $a_*$ is a motion of $T_vE$, so therefore preserves the Wong angles along the line through 0 in $E_p$ determined by $v$ \cite{W,BN}.
+Hence the Wong angles are constant along each fiber $E_p$ so there is an absolute minimum value among them, say $\theta_m > 0$, and this is uniform along the fiber $E_p$.

+It is easy to see that the Wong angles being constant along each fiber of a vector bundle $E$, or \emph{vertically constant}, characterizes linear connections.
+We state this explicitly since it does not seem to have been recorded previously. \begin{theorem} A connection $\H$ on a vector bundle $E$ is linear if and only if its Wong angles are vertically constant.\eop \end{theorem}

 That $G$-connections are UVB will not be used here; a proof may be inferred from \cite[Sec.\,31]{DFN}.